 When a buyer in Arizona submits a purchase offer on a property with a HOA, the title company will request the HOA send to the buyer a copy of the CCRs for the community.
 The buyer should carefully read all the covenants, conditions and restrictions.
 Buyers need to understand the expectations of the HOA.

 Buyers should consider the monthly cost.
 A homeowner pays this fee separately from a mortgage payment.
 Also, are there color pallets to adhere to when painting a house?
 Are there specific landscape restrictions to follow for the property?
-For example, does the community only allow desert landscaping, are there a certain number of bushes required?
+For example, does the community only allow desert landscaping, are there a specific number of bushes required?
 Are you permitted to park in the driveway or park on the street overnight?
 Are residents permitted to put up a garden shed on the side or back of the house?
 If so, what size restrictions do they need to be aware of to stay in compliance with the CCRs.

 If you like this article you may also like Eleven Steps to Buying Investment Property in Arizona